Celebrate the Year of the Rabbit with These Chinese New Year Dishes

 Chinese new year dishes - whole fish

-Fish represents having surplus for the following year making it an essential dish to eat on Chinese New Year.
+Fish represents the hope for a surplus in the following year, making it an essential dish to eat during Chinese New Year.
 From whole fish with a soy glaze to fish balls in hot pot, there are many ways to enjoy fish on this holiday.

 Meatballs (团圆 tuán yuán)